vancepym/buildroot/board/cubietech/cubieboard/readme.txt

 How to build it
 ---------------

-You need to use the cubieboard_defconfig or cubieboard2_defconfig, to do so:
+You need to use the cubie*_defconfig, to do so: cubieboard1 (a.k.a. cubieboard):
  * make cubieboard_defconfig

-or
+cubieboard2:
  * make cubieboard2_defconfig

+cubieboard3 (a.k.a. cubietruck):
+ * make cubietruck_defconfig

 And to compile:
  * make